Skip to main content

 • /chain: returns all the blocks in the implementation

-As you can see from the above list, the /chain endpoint will return us all the blocks.
-But where does our first block come from when we start the application?
-It is something that we need to create programmatically - and this is called a genesis block.
+The /chain endpoint returns all blocks.
+But where does our first block come from when the application starts?
+We create it programmatically.
+It’s called a genesis block.

 Genesis block

-A "genesis block" is the first block created in the blockchain - this is the 'root' of the chain.
-All other blocks are created after this one.
-In our implementation, we'll create this block with value 1 and with a proof of 1 as well.
-This is simply achieved by calling the createBlock() class method upon class initialisation:
+The genesis block is the first block created in the blockchain, the root of the chain.
+All other blocks come after it.
+In our implementation, we create it with a value of 1 and a proof of 1, by calling createBlock() during class initialisation:

 class Blockchain {